Smooth and probabilistic PARAFAC model with auxiliary covariates: SPACO Model

-The component $\bU$ characterizes differences across subjects and can be used for subject clustering.
-We refer to $\bU$ as the subject scores.
-The component $\bV$ reveals the composition of the factors in terms of the original features, and can be used for downstream interpretation.
-We refer to $\bV$ as the feature loadings.
-The component $\bPhi$ can be interpreted as function values sampled from some underlying smooth functions $\phi_k(t)$ at a set of discrete-time points, so that
+We refer to $\bU$ as the subject scores, which characterize differences across subjects and are latent variables.
+We refer to $\bV$ as the feature loadings, which reveal the composition of the factors using the original features and could assist the downstream interpretation.
+Finally, $\bPhi$ is referred to as the time trajectories, which can be interpreted as function values sampled from some underlying smooth functions $\phi_k(t)$ at a set of discrete-time points, e.g., $\bPhi_k = (\phi_k(t_1),\ldots, \phi_k(t_T))$.

-We refer to $\Phi$ as the time trajectories.
-The smoothness assumption enables us to work with sparse longitudinal observations efficiently.
-We treat $\bU$ as latent variables and let